 The MSN with a nursing education focus prepares students to assume a career as a nurse educator within a school of nursing or as a clinical educator in a healthcare setting.
-Students must obtain the required entry level BSN for the MSN in nursing education.
+Students must have a BSN as the minimum RN preparation for admission to the MSN in nursing education track.
 For further information about the program, students can refer to the Graduate Department section of the catalog.